17keerti/pyBer_analysis/README.md

 ![summary DataFrame ](Resources/Summary%20dataframe.png)

+- The Urban city had more total drivers than total rides, which impacted the average fare per ride and average fare per driver.
+The Urban drivers earned significantly less than the Rural drivers.
+Also the Urban city had the lowest average fare per ride.

+- The Rural city had the least number of total drivers and the highest average fare per ride.
+The rural city also have the highest average fare per driver.

 **Total weekly fares by city type**

 Using Pandas and two new functions, pivot() andresample(), we created a multiple-line graph that shows the total fares for each week by city type.

 ![Total weekly fares by city type](analysis/PyBer_fare_summary.png)

+- The chart shows similar peak times in all these types of cities which is at the end of February.
+But for the Urban city, that oscillating peak lasts through April.

+- The Rural city increases again in the month of April.
+The Suburban city starts to peak again at the end of April, while the Rural city type drops off.

 ## Summary

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Three business recommendations to the CEO for addressing any disparities among the city types are:

+-